Addressing education achievement gap must be part of state reform

 The premise of the Page/Kashkari proposal is hard to dispute.
 But there is more to the subject than simply amending the constitution.
 Any change in the education clause of the constitution should be accompanied by an understanding of the original authors’ intent.

-From the time Minnesota was a territory to statehood in 1858 communities established schools.
+From the time Minnesota went from a territory to statehood in 1858, communities established schools.
 A school grew out of the needs of settlers.
 Equally important was the provision of the Northwest Ordinance that assigned two sections of each township (a township is comprised of 36 section that are each a mile square) to support schools.
 The size of districts, duration of the school day, length and timing of the school year and access to teaching materials and teachers varied.

 The constitution framers saw the problem and the need for authorization was placed in the constitution.
 Thus the education clause that exists today was written.